DLohmann/BotChef/README.md

 	- recipes sent to app in a JSON file

 ##### 6) User chooses a recipe in the app.
 The chosen recipe is sent to the server.
+	- Chosen recipe data is sent via HTTP POST request

 ##### 7) Server receives the user's chosen recipe, and stores this data for later in the database(along with other user's preferences).
 Update recipe popularity data, and machine learning model.
+	- The database API should allow for updating data

 ##### 8) Server sends user more recipe suggestions to be displayed next time the app is opened
 	- Server sends suggestion data in an HTTP POST request
 	- Suggestion data sent in JSON file